Content Strategy Guide: How to Build One That Actually Works

 A gap analysis is just comparing where you are now with where you want to be.
 It helps you figure out what content to create, update, or trash.

-Step 3: Set SMART Goals and KPIs
+Step 3: Set SMART goals and KPIs

 Work backward from what you want to achieve.
 Whether it's getting your name out there, collecting emails, or making sales, define exactly how you'll know if you're winning.